rokf/vis-golang/README.md

 ### `godef[!]`

-Displays type information of the symbol at the current cursor position in the info line (bottom). **If forced** it will open the source file and position the cursor at the definition in a separate window.
+Displays type information of the symbol at the current cursor position in the info line (bottom). **If forced** it will open the source file and position the cursor at the definition in a separate window with respect to the current window layout.

 ### `gofmt[!]` and `goimports[!]`